 There's a lot more to play in the camera app than what is actually required.
 If the camera only had Autofocus or even touch to focus, it would have instantly become a much better offering.

-Low-light videos and images are utterly, ridiculously bad, but we weren't expecting much on that front.
+Low-light videos and images are utter, ridiculously bad, but we weren't expecting much on that front.
 The gallery app has been customized quite a bit just like the rest of the UI.
 It does have some filters to change the look of images taken in real-time on your phone.
 Have a look at some of the camera samples taken with the Nokia X.

 You can see the full-res image samples in our Google+ Albums.